Here is some of my latest logo design work.

 EkoBuilt builds super energy efficient house plans and material kits, and specializes in building to the Passive House standard.
 The brand effectively conveys the sense of a natural product that is holistically sustainable, contemporary, leading edge, comfortable, and healthy.
 Tagline was also developed by Sumack Loft.
 Please see print and web sections for further collateral.

-CWA Canada is the oldest and only all-media union in Canada, as well as one of the largest, representing workers in the communications industry: news services, digital media, radio, television, newspapers, etc. After helping CWA Canada update their logo to keep it fresh and relevant, we proceeded to create new social media graphics for Twitter and Facebook, and to design and produce their new website, launching soon, which enables staff to easily update and maintain all aspects of the site through a content management system.
+CWA Canada is the oldest and only all-media union in Canada, as well as one of the largest, representing workers in the communications industry: news services, digital media, radio, television, newspapers, etc. After helping CWA Canada update their logo to keep it fresh and relevant, we proceeded to create new social media graphics for Twitter and Facebook, and to design and produce their new website which enables staff to easily update and maintain all aspects of the site through a content management system.